brmson/yodaqa/data/eval/README.md

 Performance Evaluation
 ======================

-This directory is dedicated to scripts related to the records of performance evaluation runs at various commits - to measure the data and show some simple statistics.
+This directory is dedicated to data and scripts related to the records of performance evaluation runs at various commits - to measure the data and show some simple statistics.

 By default, the evaluation is run with the setup exactly at that commit, including the data source (enwiki dump of the specified date etc.).